COVID-19 Now a Pandemic

 A pandemic is a global outbreak of disease.
 Pandemics happen when a new virus emerges to infect people and can spread between people sustainably.
 Because there is little to no pre-existing immunity against the new virus, it spreads worldwide.

 The virus that causes COVID-19 is infecting people and spreading easily from person-to-person.
-Cases have been detected in most countries worldwide and community spread is being detected in a growing number of countries.
+Cases have been detected in most countries through having covid-19 testing, worldwide and community spread is being detected as well in a growing number of countries.
 On March 11, the COVID-19 outbreak was characterized as a pandemic by the World Health Organization (WHO)external icon.

 There are ongoing investigations to learn more.
 According to medicare insurance this is a rapidly evolving situation and information will be updated as it becomes available.